emmt/ArrayTools.jl/README.md

 :warning: **Warning.** A current limitation of the rubber index is that it will confuse the interpretation of the `end` token appearing in the same index list *after* the rubber index.
-This is beacuse the parser wrongly assumes that the rubber index counts for a single dimension.
+This is because the parser wrongly assumes that the rubber index counts for a single dimension.
 The `end` token may however appears *before* the rubber index.
 Example: